01girgis/Semihosting-STM32/README.md

 ## #1 : In Project Properties, select C/C++ Build, then Settings , then Add to Miscellaneous

+NOTE: Do not Forget to enable Serial Debug in StmCube

 ```
 -specs=rdimon.specs -lc -lrdimon
 ```